titumozammel/5r-cascade-framework/README.md

 > **Do not automate complexity that should have been eliminated.**

-Automation is appropriate when the underlying demand is justified and automation improves the way that necessary demand is handled.
+Automation is appropriate when the underlying demand is justified and automation improves how that necessary demand is handled.

 ---